lih/WiQEE-pages/capricon-words.md

 Print the string at the top of the stack into the current document.

-### `open`
+### `source`

-Opens an external module, and pushes a quote on the stack with its contents.
+Opens an external source file, and pushes a quote on the stack with its contents.

+### `cache`

+Given a resource name and a quote, does one of two things :

+  - if the resource already exists, try to open it as a CaPriCon object, ignoring the quote
+  - otherwise, run the quote and store its result in the resource for future use

+After the builtin has run, the contents of the requested object can be found at the top of the stack.

 String-Indexed Dictionaries
 ---------------------------